UST-QuAntiL/nisq-analyzer-content/prioritization/Docker/README.md

 # Dockerized QuAntiL Environment

-Docker Compose file for running the entire QuAntiL environment provided by the [QC Atlas UI](https://github.com/UST-QuAntiL/qc-atlas-ui).
+Docker Compose file for running parts of the QuAntiL environment provided by the [QC Atlas UI](https://github.com/UST-QuAntiL/qc-atlas-ui).
 Thereby, the [QC Atlas](https://github.com/UST-QuAntiL/qc-atlas) builds the basic knowledge base.
-Furthermore, different features, e.g. [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer), [Pattern Atlas](https://github.com/PatternAtlas/pattern-atlas-api), and [QProv](https://github.com/UST-QuAntiL/qprov), are supported on top of the QC Atlas.
+Furthermore, different features, e.g. [NISQ Analyzer](https://github.com/UST-QuAntiL/nisq-analyzer) and [QProv](https://github.com/UST-QuAntiL/qprov), are supported on top of the QC Atlas.
 These features and their related backend components are defined as feature sets.

 The defined feature sets are namely:
 - `all` (runs all features)
 - `nisqAnalyzer`
 - `nisqAnalyzerCompilerComparison`
-- `patternAtlas`
 - `qprov`

 A detailed documentation can be found [here](https://quantil.readthedocs.io/en/latest/).